AI-Native Security Startups 2026

 | Data Pipeline | Real-time streaming with continuous model retraining (sub-hour cycles) | Batch processing with periodic model updates (daily or weekly retraining) |

-| False Positive Rate | 0.3% average (Vigilance benchmark) due to contextual reasoning | 2-8% typical range; requires manual tuning per environment |
+| False Positive Rate | Low false positive rates in early testing (Vigilance benchmark) due to contextual reasoning | 2-8% typical range; requires manual tuning per environment |

-| Time to Detect | Median 14 seconds (Vigilance) — model inference at ingestion | Median 4-12 minutes — correlation rules + ML post-processing |
+| Time to Detect | Sub-60-second median in early deployments (Vigilance) — model inference at ingestion | Median 4-12 minutes — correlation rules + ML post-processing |

 | Scalability | Horizontal scaling with model sharding; cost per event decreases at volume | Linear cost scaling; performance degrades above 500K EPS |